helenegan/CleaningDataCoursera/CodeBook.md

 Please refer to features_info.txt in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip for datailed description of the following variables.

-Below the list of all variables in tidy_data_set:
+Below the list of all variables in tidy_data_set where mean() is a mean value and std() is a measure of standard deviation:

 - Activities
 - Subjects